 - The Local Housing Allowance rates for private renters claiming the Universal Credit housing element or Housing Benefit will be increased to the 30th percentile of market rents.

-- National Insurance Number interviews are not currently taking place for 3 months effective from the 17th of March.
+- National Insurance Number interviews are not currently taking place for three months effective from 17 March.
 The DWP have confirmed that individuals do not need a National Insurance number to apply for benefits or a job.
 Individuals can start work without a National Insurance Number as long as they have the right to work in the UK and employers have information to allow them to do this.

 Further information can be found here.

-On the 26th March, the Government wrote to local authorities in England asking them to house all people sleeping rough, and those in hostels and night shelters, by the weekend.
+On the 26 March, the Government wrote to local authorities in England asking them to house all people sleeping rough, and those in hostels and night shelters, by the weekend.
 This was known as the ‘Everybody In’ initiative.

 In the letter from the homelessness minister, Luke Hall MP, the Government has advised that local authorities ‘utilise alternative powers and funding to assist those with no recourse to public funds (NRPF) who require shelter and other forms of support due to the pandemic’.